 (C) deny the application.

-(2) The board shall schedule a preliminary hearing to hear a request for a contested case hearing filed in accordance with rules adopted under Section 36.415.
+(2) The Board shall schedule a preliminary hearing to hear a request for a contested case hearing filed in accordance with rules adopted under Section 36.415.
 The preliminary hearing may be conducted by:

-(A) a quorum of the board;
+(A) a quorum of the Board;

-(B) an individual to whom the board has delegated in writing the responsibility to preside as a hearing examiner over the hearing or matters related to the hearing; or
+(B) an individual to whom the Board has delegated in writing the responsibility to preside as a hearing examiner over the hearing or matters related to the hearing; or

 (C) the State Office of Administrative Hearings under Section 36.416.

-(3) Following a preliminary hearing, the board shall determine whether any person requesting the contested case hearing has standing to make that request and whether a justiciable issue related to the application has been raised.
-If the board determines that no person who requested a contested case hearing had standing or that no justiciable issues were raised, the board may take any action authorized under Subsection (a).
+(3) Following a preliminary hearing, the Board shall determine whether any person requesting the contested case hearing has standing to make that request and whether a justiciable issue related to the application has been raised.
+If the Board determines that no person who requested a contested case hearing had standing or that no justiciable issues were raised, the Board may take any action authorized under Subsection (a).

-(4) An applicant may, not later than the 20th day after the date the board issues an order granting the application, demand a contested case hearing if the order:
+(4) An applicant may, not later than the 20th day after the date the Board issues an order granting the application, demand a contested case hearing if the order:

 (A) includes special conditions that were not part of the application as finally submitted; or